-Amongst the electives that came with that change, was the opportunity for Shivani to enrol in the Global Business Practicum (GBP).
+Amongst the electives that came with that change, was the opportunity for Shivani to enrol in the Global Business Practicum (GBP), a management consulting course that gives students the opportunity to work on an industry project.
 Shivani was part of the first GBP cohort to travel to London.

 “We were given the opportunity to work with Unilever, in London.
 It was one of the best experiences of my time at university, incredibly practical, and so intensive.
 It also gave me a chance to really bond with the students I travelled with, we were staying together, working together, experiencing all of this, together,” she says.
 “We were working on a strategy based project, developing an understanding of Unilever’s place within the market, and what their competitors were doing.
 My GBP experience left me feeling confident about the immediate value I could bring to my future employees.
 It was the first project in my consulting career.”

 The first of what is sure to be many.
 Since graduating, Shivani has joined BDA Marketing Planning, a business planning consultancy that provides integrated demand information to help companies grow.